OnkarPKher/cad-quoting-engine/README.md

 1. Review existing issues on GitHub
 2. Create a new issue with detailed information
 3. Consider contributing a pull request
-1. Review existing issues on GitHub
-2. Create a new issue with detailed information
-3. Consider contributing a pull request

 ---